Housing with care is an alternative to residential care or a care home.

-Housing with care is an alternative option, where you are the tenant of a self-contained flat.
-You will have care and support when you need it so that you can lead as independent a life as possible, with staff on hand 24 hours a day.
+In a housing with care scheme you’re the tenant of a self-contained flat.
+You have care and support available 24 hours a day, so you can lead as independent a life as possible.

-The flats and communal areas have been designed to be fully accessible for wheelchairs with spacious corridors, extra wide doorways and lift access to upper floors (where appropriate).
+The flats and communal areas have been designed to be fully accessible for wheelchairs with spacious corridors, extra-wide doorways and lift access to upper floors where appropriate.

-The remaining two Housing with Care schemes are The Old Maltings in Swaffham and Saxon House in Loddon.
+The other two housing with care schemes are The Old Maltings in Swaffham and Saxon House in Loddon.

 Personal care and support needs are subject to individual social care assessments.

-The service charge would also cover expenses for communal services eg gardening, window cleaning and cleaning of the communal areas.
-Again these costs can be clarified by the landlord before you make the decision to move.
+The service charge also covers expenses for communal services such as gardening, window cleaning and cleaning of the communal areas.
+These costs will again be clarified by the landlord before you make the decision to move.

-The housing provider will normally discuss your tenancy and help you make any claim you’re entitled to for housing benefit or a reduction in council tax. .
+The housing provider will normally discuss your tenancy and help you make any claim you’re entitled to for housing benefit or a reduction in council tax.

 This applies to all non-residential care services, including home support, personal budgets, day care, housing with care and supported living.

-If you have more than £23,250 in savings and investments, including a property, you will have to pay the full cost of your care.
 However, the total cost of your care, accommodation, food and extras will be capped at no more than the cost of living in a Norse Care home, which is currently £248.15 per week.

 If you have less than £23,250 in savings and investments, including property, the total cost of your care will be capped at £248.15 per week and the total cost (including rent and council tax) will be no more than £446.32.

-If you have less than £23,250 in savings and investments, and your weekly income is less than £189, you will not have to pay towards the cost of your care.
-If you have a weekly income of more than £189, you may have to pay towards the cost of providing your services but allowances will be made for certain disability and housing costs, less housing benefits you receive.
+If you have a weekly income of more than £189 you may have to pay towards the cost of providing your services, but allowances will be made for certain disability and housing costs, less any housing benefits you receive.

-If you need a financial assessment, you may be offered a home visit from one of our Financial Assessment Officers, who will:
+If you need a financial assessment you may be offered a home visit from one of our financial assessment officers, who will:

-We will contact you or your representative to discuss the best way of carrying out the financial assessment of the amount you need to pay towards your care charges.
+We’ll contact you or your representative to discuss the best way of carrying out the financial assessment of the amount you need to pay towards your care charges.

 In some cases, we may not need to visit you.
 If this is the case, we can usually get information from you, or the person who helps you with your financial affairs, over the phone.

-If you have any queries about charges for housing with care, please contact our Helpline on 01603 222133.
-For further information please see our booklet ‘Non-residential charging policy.
+If you have any queries about charges for housing with care, call our helpline on 01603 222133.
+For further information please see our Non-residential charging policy.

 Please note that the schemes are popular so there may be a waiting list.

-If you are eligible it is advisable to arrange a visit to the scheme(s) that you may be interested in to see if Housing with Care is a suitable option for you.
+If you’re eligible it’s advisable to arrange a visit to the scheme or schemes that you’re interested in to see if housing with care is a suitable option for you.
 Many of the schemes hold open days or are happy for you to arrange a visit at a mutually convenient time.